 NHS England – Responsible for the funding of healthcare in England and the direct commissioning of primary care, public health, offender health, military and veteran health as well as specialist health services.
+In total the NHS employs 1.2 million people in England and has an annual budget of approximately £125 billion.
 See www.england.nhs.uk.

 Nursing home – residential home with trained nursing care on-site for people needing regular medical treatment.
 Regulated by the Care Quality Commission.

 PALS – Patient Advice and Liaison Service – service offering confidential advice, support and information on health-related matters, providing a point of contact for patients, their families and their carers.
 See www.porthosp.nhs.uk/for-inpatients/patient-support-and-advice.